rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 * `Arc<T>` provides reference counting via *atomic* operations.
 It is thread safe.

-The hardware atomic operations used by `Arc` are generally more expensive than the vanilla operations used by `Rc`, so it's advantageous to use `Rc` rather than `Arc` wherever possible.
+The hardware atomic operations used by `Arc` are more expensive than the vanilla operations used by `Rc`, so it's advantageous to use `Rc` rather than `Arc`.
 On the other hand, it's critical that an `Rc<T>` never migrate from one thread to another, because that could lead to race conditions that corrupt the count.

-Usually, the only recourse is careful documentation; most languages make no *actual* distinction between thread-safe and thread-unsafe types.
+Usually, the only recourse is careful documentation; most languages make no *semantic* distinction between thread-safe and thread-unsafe types.

 In Rust, the world is divided into two kinds of data types: those that